 TGBA.IO

-How to Handle a Colleague Who Constantly Interrupts You
+How to Handle a Colleague Who Constantly Interrupts

 FAQ

-What if my manager is the one interrupting me?
+What if the interrupter outranks me?

 Get your own 30‑second analysis